NoroffFEU/development-platforms/firebase-case-study.md

 Outline the products key features

 The Firebase portfolio of products is divided into three categories: build, release & monitor, and engage.
 Each category has their own suite of products, tools, and integrations.
+To best illustrate the size of Firebases' portfolio, I will discuss and elaborate on their products and services by category.

+### Build

+The Build category hosts the backbone of Firebases' entire portfolio since its inception: the realtime database, Cloud Firestore.
+Cloud Firestore is a NoSQL document database that allows storage, syncronization of data, and data query on all platforms, meaning mobile and web applications.

 ## Strength